nhsd-exeter/dos-postcode-api/README.md

 ### Manual check

 Once the application is spun up, use postman to call the available endpoints of the API.
-Full API documentation can be found at the Swagger endpoint
+Full API documentation can be found at the Swagger endpoint.

 ## Deployment